NenadPantelic/reactive-programming-in-java/spring-webflux-reactive-microservices/webflux-playground/notes.md

   # apply it to these MIME types only
   server.compression.mime-types=application/json,application/xml
   ```
   - client side
   ```
   Accept-Encoding: gzip
   ```
 - performance has to be measured!

-### Connection  Pooling!
+### Connection Pooling

 - Connection setup takes time!
+- no of connections / avg response time = expected throughput
 - Keep-alive - to reuse connections!
 - HTTP/1.1

   - 1 connection per request; if you send a request, you cannot send another request until the response comes back
   - 3-step TCP handshake
   - when the connection is set up, the OS exposes an outbound port, e.g. 53123, it hits the remote machine port
   - the server will process the request and flush it, so the response will be sent via that connection
   - if the server needs too much time to respond, that connection is occupied, and we cannot hit another request to
     that remote server until the original request is handled, i.e. that response is received.
   - to fire another request, the OS will have to set up a new outbound port to fire another request

 - Handy commands
   - `netstat -an | grep -w 127.0.0.1.7070`
   - to watch `watch 'netstat -an | grep -w 127.0.0.1.7070'`

 ### HTTP/2

 - HTTP/1.1 - 1997
   - needs one connection per request
 - HTTP/2 - 2015
   - Google introduced; they used Spidey internally and then they proposed HTTP/2
   - Pros
     - Multiplexing - it needs just one connection, it can send multiple concurrent requests just by using one single
       connection
     - Binary protocol; whereas HTTP/1.1 is textual
     - Header compression (smaller requests and responses)

 ```
 # with this the server will support both HTTP/1.1 and HTTP/2